paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] `ShadowingOuterLocalVariable`

 ^
-Aside from Ruby warnings, Rubocop has a ShadowingOuterLocalVariable cop (which mimics Ruby's warning), so there are ways to enable your tools to help you keep the shadows at bay.
+Aside from warnings from Ruby itself, if you use Rubocop, it has a ShadowingOuterLocalVariable cop (which mimics Ruby's warning), so there are ways to enable your tools to help you keep the shadows at bay.

 ---

 ![](https://www.dropbox.com/s/gwo3n23001qaayz/samuel-zeller-15925-unsplash.jpg?dl=1)

 ^
-However, there is another kind of shadowy figure lurking at the peripheries of the Ruby language, aside from the variable-shaped kind, that Ruby tooling does not warn you about.
-You are probably unlikely to come across it in the wilds of production code, but it is worth knowing about since it can make for some interesting or confusing behaviour.
+However, there is another kind of shadowy figure lurking at the peripheries of the Ruby language.
+One that is not variable-shaped, and one that Ruby tooling does not warn you about.<br />
+You are probably unlikely to come across it in the wilds of production code, but it is worth knowing about since it can make for some potentially confusing behaviour.<br />
+So, let us venture deeper into the depths of the Ruby runtime, and discover a new shade of darkness called...

 ---
 [.background-color: #000000]